-Milda De Voe is the Founder and Executive Director of Pen Parentis, a non-profit organization for writers who are parents.
+Milda De Voe is the Founder and Executive Director of Pen Parentis, a non-profit organization for writer parents.
 Like any business owner, she was aware of the many benefits that come from writing a business book (new income streams and increased revenue, personal satisfaction, a broader audience base, and boosted credibility).

-However, her primary motivation was to create a compendium of an over decade’s worth of insights and wisdom shared by prominent visiting writers who have attended the Pen Parentis monthly salons, resources, and hands-on practical strategies to support parent writers during this very challenging time in their lives and careers.
+However, her primary motivation behind why she wrote a business book for writer parents was to create a compendium of an over decade’s worth of insights and wisdom shared by prominent visiting writers who have attended the Pen Parentis monthly salons, resources, and hands-on practical strategies to support parent writers during this very challenging time in their lives and careers.

-Being able to support, supplement, and grow her non-profit with this business book has already been highly rewarding.
+Being able to support, supplement, and grow her non-profit geared toward writer parents with this business book has already been highly rewarding.

 Book and Baby, The Complete Guide to Managing Chaos and Becoming A Wildly Successful Writer-Parent, published in January 2021, is a distillation of the last decade of Pen Parentis’ programming, serving as a guide, a resource, and a reassurance to parent writers.

 Milda shared her thoughts on what it was like to write her business book as the owner of a non-profit and the insights she gleaned along the way.